Online Documentation for Data Comparer for MySQL

 For details see HTTP tunneling options.

-Repeat the steps above for the target MySQL connection or just check the Both databases on the same server option for comparing data from databases located on the same server.
+Repeat the steps above for the target MySQL connection or just check the Both databases are located on the same server option for comparing data from databases located on the same server.

 When you are done, press the Next button to proceed to the next step.